programystic-dev/arcandemy101/README.md

 * Add Facebook login and signup.
 * Create Navigator dynamically for Chapters.
 * Add Chapters logic (block next Chapter unless current is finished and change Main Altar image with every new Chapter).
+* Add helpers for Pages to render JSON page content.
 * Add Forgot Password scene in auth module.
 * Add username in Firebase.
 * Add user's Chapter progress in Firebase.